madcottonballs/Pemu-2/README.txt

             70 | set_stack_size (imm64)                  | sets the stack size to whatever value is entered, advisable to keep it low
             71 | import_library (string)                 | loads the codebase of the pemu file described by the string directly into that spot, used for libaries
         Branching:
-            72 | jmp_reg (reg)                           | jumps to the instruction index in the register, current instruction index loaded into rar
-            73 | jmp_imm (imm32)                         | jumps to the immediate as a instruction index, current instruction index loaded into rar
-            74 | jils_reg (reg)                          | jumps to the instruction index in the register if ls_flag is 1, current instruction index loaded into rar
-            75 | jils_imm (imm32)                        | jumps to the immediate as a instruction index if ls_flag is 1, current instruction index loaded into rar
-            76 | jigt_reg (reg)                          | jumps to the instruction index in the register if gt_flag is 1, current instruction index loaded into rar
-            77 | jigt_imm (imm32)                        | jumps to the immediate as a instruction index if gt_flag is 1, current instruction index loaded into rar
-            78 | jie_reg (reg)                           | jumps to the instruction index in the register if e_flag is 1, current instruction index loaded into rar
-            79 | jie_imm (imm32)                         | jumps to the immediate as a instruction index if e_flag is 1, current instruction index loaded into rar
-            80 | jine_reg (reg)                          | jumps to the instruction index in the register if ne_flag is 1, current instruction index loaded into rar
-            81 | jine_imm (imm32)                        | jumps to the immediate as a instruction index if ne_flag is 1, current instruction index loaded into rar
-            82 | jiover_reg (reg)                        | jumps to the instruction index in the register if over_flag is 1, current instruction index loaded into rar
-            83 | jiover_imm (imm32)                      | jumps to the immediate as a instruction index if over_flag is 1, current instruction index loaded into rar
-            84 | jiundr_reg (reg)                        | jumps to the instruction index in the register if undr_flag is 1, current instruction index loaded into rar
-            85 | jiundr_imm (imm32)                      | jumps to the immediate as a instruction index if undr_flag is 1, current instruction index loaded into rar
-            86 | assignlabel (string)                    | assigns the following line of code the null-terminated-string, for easy jumping
+            72 | assignlabel (string)                    | assigns the following line of code the null-terminated-string, for easy jumping
-            87 | jmp_lbl (string)                        | jumps to the jmp_label, current instruction index loaded into rar
+            73 | jmp_lbl (string)                        | jumps to the jmp_label, current instruction index loaded into rar
+            74 | jmp_reg (reg)                           | jumps to the instruction pointer in the register, current instruction index loaded into rar
-            88 | jils_lbl (string)                       | jumps to the label if the ls_flag is 1, current instruction index loaded into rar
+            75 | jils_lbl (string)                       | jumps to the label if the ls_flag is 1, current instruction index loaded into rar
-            89 | jigt_lbl (string)                       | jumps to the label if the gt_flag is 1, current instruction index loaded into rar
+            76 | jigt_lbl (string)                       | jumps to the label if the gt_flag is 1, current instruction index loaded into rar
-            90 | jie_lbl (string)                        | jumps to the label if the e_flag is 1, current instruction index loaded into rar
+            77 | jie_lbl (string)                        | jumps to the label if the e_flag is 1, current instruction index loaded into rar
-            91 | jine_lbl (string)                       | jumps to the label if the ne_flag is 1, current instruction index loaded into rar
+            78 | jine_lbl (string)                       | jumps to the label if the ne_flag is 1, current instruction index loaded into rar
-            92 | jiover_lbl (string)                     | jumps to the label if the over_flag is 1, current instruction index loaded into rar
+            79 | jiover_lbl (string)                     | jumps to the label if the over_flag is 1, current instruction index loaded into rar
-            93 | jiundr_lbl (string)                     | jumps to the label if the undr_flag is 1, current instruction index loaded into rar
+            80 | jiundr_lbl (string)                     | jumps to the label if the undr_flag is 1, current instruction index loaded into rar
         Randomly added after I realized they would be useful:
-            94 | flush                                   | flushes all data waiting in the terminal buffer, immediantly prints all awaiting data
+            81 | flush                                   | flushes all data waiting in the terminal buffer, immediantly prints all awaiting data

 Plow:
+    How to compile:
+        ".\linker plow {file}.plow {file}.exe {flags}"
+    Registers:
+        rpr:
+            Is updated when any value is appended to ram, kind of like the esp register in x86-64 asm, except there is no stack mechanism
+        parr:
+            pointer to the arguements to a function in ram
+        car:
+            Contains the instruction address of the instruction jumped to by a jmp or call
+        rar:
+            Contains the instruction address of instruction after the last jmp or call performed ltr0 - ltr3:
+            Long term registers hold values that don't change often in a program, I suggest storing rar in one of these if you are performing jumps in a subroutine gpr0 - gpr10:
+            General purpose registers hold temporary values
         In plow registers gpr11 and gpr12 are reserved.
-    instructions:
+    Instructions:
         exit {ramloc | reg}:
             immediantly terminates program execution with the exit code contained in the register or ramloc pri {ramloc | reg | imm32}: